Govind66/DBx_Repo/DBx_ntb_clone_repo.md

 </div>

 ## Step 4: Push Updates To Remote Repository
-In the third step, we will push updates to the remote repository.
+In the fourth step, we will push updates to the remote repository.

 ### Step 4.1: Click the branch name to open the repo window.
 We can see that the newly added example notebook is shown as the changed file.
 Provide a summary and click the blue Commit & Push button.
 <div align="center">